medvedevgroup/SibeliaZ/README.md

 	git clone https://github.com/medvedevgroup/SibeliaZ

-Go to the root directory of the project and create the "build" folder by executing
+Go to the root directory of the project and create the "build" folder by
+executing:

 	cd SibeliaZ
 	mkdir build

-Initialize dependencies by executing
+Initialize dependencies by executing:

 	git submodule update --init --recursive

-Go to the "build" directory
+Go to the "build" directory and compile and install the project by running:

 	cd build

-Compile and install the project by running

 	cmake .. -DCMAKE_INSTALL_PREFIX=<path to install the binaries>
 	make install

-The make run will produce and installs the executables of twopaco, sibeliaz-lcb, spoa and a wrapper script sibeliaz which implements the pipeline.
+The make run will produce and install the executables of twopaco, sibeliaz-lcb, spoa and a wrapper script sibeliaz which implements the pipeline.

 SibeliaZ usage